GeigerJ2/aiida-icon-clm/README.md

 - A working installation and profile of [AiiDA](https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/get_started.html).
 - This plugin installed.
 - IPython installed.
 - A [computer](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/run_codes.html#how-to-run-codes) (SLURM cluster to which you can authenticate through AiiDA).
-The example assumes it to be named "Daint", but this can be changed easily.
+The example assumes it to be named "daint-gpu", but this can be changed easily.
 - A SPICE GCM2Icon workflow set up at a specific path on the computer
 - Certain data files at a specific path on the computer
 - All the paths can be changed without touching the source code, but this might not be obvious how to do.